StatConnect@AI | 2026

 Mahlet Tadesse, Professor | Chair, Department of Mathematics & Statistics- Georgetown University

 Mahlet Tadesse is Professor and Chair in the Department of Mathematics and Statistics at Georgetown University.
 Her research focuses on the development of statistical and computational tools for the analysis of large-scale genomic data.
 She is particularly interested in stochastic search methods and Bayesian inferential strategies to identify structures and relationships in high-dimensional data sets.
+She is an elected member of the International Statistical Institute (since 2006) and an elected fellow of the American Statistical Association (since 2013).

 Student Speakers (more to be added soon)